-Quick story: When celebrity esthetician Renée Rouleau moved to Texas from her previous posts in the Midwest and up north, she noticed that the quality of skin in Southern women was much better (read: smoother, firmer, more even) than women farther up the Mason-Dixon line.
+Quick story: When celebrity esthetician Renée Rouleau (she's worked with the likes of Demi Lovato, Miranda Cosgrove, Sabrina Carpenter, and more) moved to Texas from her previous posts in the Midwest and up north, she noticed that the quality of skin in Southern women was much better (read: smoother, firmer, more even) than women farther up the Mason-Dixon line.
 She was surprised by this, considering the sun is stronger as you get closer to the equator, but she eventually figured out the cause: "Many Southern women wear makeup every single day and have been for years," she explains on her blog.
 "It's called 'putting your face on.'
 In doing so, these makeup wearers had an unknown advantage dating back to the 1950s when they first started using Max Factor's pancake makeup.

 "The skin doesn't have a respiratory system, so thinking that the skin breathes is a total myth," explains Rouleau, which makes complete sense.
 She suggests thinking of your makeup more as a skincare product that helps protect your skin from environmental factors, especially damaging rays.
 By letting it "breathe" and not putting anything on it, your skin isn't being protected.

 The fact of the matter is, many women forget to put on daily SPF when they go foundation-free, so even if you are toning and moisturizing and doing your due diligence to care for your skin, by skipping sunscreen, you're essentially still damaging the skin you're working hard to care for.
-Says Rouleau, "Keep in mind that the number one cause of premature wrinkles is not from age, genetics, or even smoking; it's from incidental UV exposure that you get at home, at work, or riding in the car."
+"Keep in mind that the number one cause of premature wrinkles is not from age, genetics, or even smoking; it's from incidental UV exposure that you get at home, at work, or riding in the car," says Rouleau.

 Lastly, don't forget your neck and décolleté!
 These areas are often neglected, so try dusting on some titanium dioxide powder onto these areas or loading up on sunscreen.

-The bottom line: If you don't want to wear foundation every day, sunscreen is a must.
-But going completely SPF-free is a nonnegotiable, and if you already wear foundation, you're most of the way there.
+If you don't want to wear foundation every day, sunscreen is a must.
+But going completely SPF-free is a non-negotiable, and if you already wear foundation, you're most of the way there.
 Just remember to dust on some SPF powder as the day wears on.